 Throughout her career, Kamala has been a leading advocate for innovation and reform in the criminal justice system.
 She established the first Office of Recidivism Reduction and Reentry and pioneered the nation’s first open data initiative to expose racial disparities in the criminal justice system.
 She created the “Back on Track” program which connected first-time felons with job training and apprenticeships.

 Kamala served two terms as District Attorney of San Francisco.
 Defeating a two-term incumbent, she was first elected in 2003, and was overwhelmingly re-elected to a second term in November 2007.

 She began her career in the Alameda County District Attorney’s Office, where she specialized in prosecuting child sexual assault cases.
 In 1998, she joined the San Francisco District Attorney’s Office, where she led the Career Criminal Unit.
 She also served as the head of the San Francisco City Attorney’s Division on Children and Families.

-Kamala earned her law degree from the University of California, Hastings College of the Law.
+Born in Oakland, Kamala Harris is a graduate of Howard University.
+She earned her law degree from the University of California, Hastings College of the Law.

 She is married to Doug Emhoff and a stepmother to Ella and Cole Emhoff, and is the author of The Truths We Hold: An American Journey and Smart on Crime: A Career Prosecutor’s Plan to Make Us Safer.